softwareguru/beam-summit-website/README.md

 This repo contains the code and data for the [Beam Summit website](beamsummit.org) and is based on [Project Hoverboard](https://github.com/gdg-x/hoverboard) created by the [GDG Lviv](https://www.meetup.com/GDG-Lviv/) team.

+### HOW BEAM SUMMIT USES:
+Structure:
+* Master branch will be used to keep up-to-date with Hoverboard
+* needing to add a 'main'/'landing-page' branch which will be a to-be-developed landing page
+* branches will exist for each summit
+* Each branch will be used to setup independant auto-build processes.

 =======

 Project Hoverboard is the conference website template that helps you to set up a mobile-first conference website with blog, speaker and schedule management in a few minutes.

 The template is created based on 7 years of [GDG Lviv](https://www.meetup.com/GDG-Lviv/) team experience of running conferences and feedback from more than 500 event organizers from all around the world who were using previous Hoverboard versions.